Profile: Reg Steward

 "The hands on, boots on the ground approach and experience is, I believe, what separates AgSafe from other health and safety agencies and service providers in North America.
 I am pleased to be a part of that and historically part of developing that approach"

-Reg Steward is AgSafeBC's Provincial Ranching Safety Consultant – Cariboo Region and Superintendent of Field Operations.
+Reg Steward is AgSafeBC's Provincial Ranching Safety Consultant – Chilcotin Region and Superintendent of Field Operations.

 Since joining FARSHA, now AgSafe, decades ago Reg has sought to live up to the motto “You can pretend to care… you cannot pretend to be there”, which has been an encouraging and driving force in his time with AgSafe.